Fanfiction Site List

-- FicSave is a website for downloading stories from FanFiction.net, FictionPress.com, and Adult-Fanfiction.org.
-Unfortunately, only these three are supported so far.
+- FicSave is a website for downloading stories from FanFiction.net, FictionPress.com, and a couple others.
 One of its best features is sending the story straight to your Kindle via email.
 This way, if you have WiFi enabled, you don't need to bother connecting your device via USB to transfer the file.

 - FanFictionDownloader is a similarly-called, yet different software which is available as a standalone Windows program as well as a web-based version for Kindle only.
 The Windows application is my personal favorite; it can output in 14 different formats, monitors your clipboard for copied story links, and can download only the chapters you selected instead of the whole thing.
 Then all you have to do is connect your e-reader via USB and upload the story.

 Can I write on a fanfiction site without an account?